What should I do if I am contacted by an investigator asking me to come and give a statement to law enforcement?

 I am looking to hire not just a criminal defense attorney, but a legal team.
 Is that possible?

-It is possible, and at the Shealey Law Firm it is a standard.
+It is possible — and at the Shealey Law Firm, it is a standard.
 We are structured to tackle all of our cases as a legal defense team.
 You are never getting just one attorney.
-You are getting the wealth of experience from a team of criminal defense lawyers and staff.
+You are getting a wealth of experience from a team of criminal defense lawyers and staff.

 Do I need a criminal attorney if I am the victim of a crime?